 Comments on Premise 14

 We have already seen that the premises of my argument, while they introduce sensible ideas, definitions, and principles, are nonetheless quite controversial at times.
-Moreover, we can raise some formidable questions: How can God’s thinkings be propositions?
+Moreover, we can raise plenty of questions: How can God’s thinkings be propositions?
 Aren’t propositions those things which are thought rather than being thoughts themselves?
-If we think that God’s thoughts, like our thoughts, are concrete then how can they be multiply-instantiable?
+If we think that God’s thoughts, like our thoughts, are concrete (capable of causal efficacy) then how can they be multiply-instantiable?
 If we don’t think they are multiply-instantiable then how would God’s thoughts be accessible to us so that we can express them and have attitudes towards them?
 Aren’t thoughts private?
 And if we can access God’s thoughts is there something heretical in the idea that we are doing so?
 If we think God has infinite propositions then how can we reconcile this rich mental life with the doctrine of divine simplicity?
 Could it be that propositions can be intentional but not mental in nature?
 Could it be that propositions are not truth bearers and that truth is not a property at all?
-And if God knows all propositions then does God think false propositions and immoral thoughts?
+If God knows all propositions then does God think false propositions and immoral thoughts?
+And if God is the ground of necessarily true propositions – say, the laws of logic – don’t we have to presuppose the existence of God as we formulate a divine conceptualist argument thereby begging the question?
+We can find good responses to many of these objections (for some responses see the benefits section and the comments section below).
+But they are nonetheless formidable and collectively pose a serious challenge to any defender of the argument.

 A Rationally Acceptable Argument for Some